sooriya-ms/Clothing-Suggestions-using-NLP-and-Web-Scraping/README.md

 ## Running Process
 1. Install the required libraries
 2. Run the scrapper.py file
-3. In clothing_suggestion.ipynb run the first two and last two cells of code.
+3. Run the complete working code cell in ipynb file.
 4. Give the input sentence, you will be given back the top 10 results with their links.